 - 5.4 Living Out Expense will not be deducted from an employee's pay due to inclement weather or Statutory Holidays.
-However, if an employee fails to report to work when work is available on the working day immediately preceding and following such bad weather days or holidays, he shall forfeit his Living Out Expense for such absenteeism. - 5.5 Employees required to use their cars to travel to job sites or following equipment other than as covered in 4.1 above shall be paid: - Travelling expense at the rate of Thirty Eight Point One Cents per kilometre (38.1¢/km) / Fifty Three Point Three Cents per mile (53.3¢/mile) each way, shall be paid for all work beyond the free zone limits as described in 5.1 and up to the geographical area limits of this Agreement. - 5.6 Transportation expenses to out-of-town sites other than as indicated above shall be paid by the Employer.
+However, if an employee fails to report to work when work is available on the working day immediately preceding and following such bad weather days or holidays, he shall forfeit his Living Out Expense for such absenteeism. - 5.5 Employees required to use their cars to travel to job sites or following equipment other than as covered in 4.1 above shall be paid:

+Traveling expense at the rate of Thirty Nine Point Two Cents per kilometre (39.2 ¢/km) / Fifty Four Point Nine Cents per mile (54.9 ¢/mile) each way, shall be paid for all work beyond the free zone limits as described in 5.1 and up to the geographical area limits of this Agreement.